connor-blackburn/HighCal/README.md

    * Month / Year: Any Acceptable Expiry Date.
 7. The project remains responsive and consistent regardless of device size.
 8. Reviews can be submitted and posted to the site by authenticated users.
-9. Users can search for products based on product title
+9. Users can search for products based on product title.
 10. Users can search for blog posts based on post title.
 11. Users can filter reviews based on upvotes and creation date.
 12. user can apply upvotes to reviews.